Hibernate Framework Architecture and Basics

 Create ProjectDao Class

-Let's create a separate ProjectDao class to separate out hibernate related stuff.
+Let's create a separate ProjectDao class with the following content:

 package net.javaguides.hibernate.dao;